microsoft/Mastering-the-Marketplace/docs/saas/index.md

 This brief video builds upon what you learned in, “[Publishing a SaaS Offer](#publishing-a-saas-offer).”
 It presents the concepts of using private plans and then shows how to do so inside Partner Center.

+## SaaS Pricing in Partner Center Publisher Overview

+<a target="_blank" href="https://go.microsoft.com/fwlink/?linkid=2201523">Video</a> | [PDF](../partner-center/pdfs/03.2-saas-pricing-in-partner-center-publisher-overview.pdf)

+Pricing and billing options for SaaS offers are very flexible and give publishers many options for how to bill and get paid for their solutions.
+This video walks through the SaaS pricing models and gives real-world examples of using them effectively.

+## SaaS Pricing in Partner Center Publisher Demo

+<a target="_blank" href="https://go.microsoft.com/fwlink/?linkid=2201524">Video</a>

+Pricing and billing options for SaaS offers are very flexible and give publishers many options for how to bill and get paid for their solutions.
+This video demonstrates how to use Partner Center to create and price a plan from start to finish, including using metered billing options.

 ### SaaS Offer Technical Overview

 <a target="_blank" href="https://go.microsoft.com/fwlink/?linkid=2196315">Video</a> | <a target="_blank" href="./pdfs/04-SaaS-Offer-Technical-Overview.pdf">PDF</a>